SANKALP1011/Football-Api/README.md

   > - Fetches the information about players with specifc name by passinf /players/:name
 - Trophies
   > - Fetches the information about trophies for all the clubs

+# Note
+> Currently , no data is added to the database so if you will try to run the api and after registering you would get no data back from the api , you will get the response that no such table exists.

 # Json Demo Response
 - Regsiter Response